Spanish Baccalaureate

+The course is divided in different branches or modalities, giving students the ability to choose between different subjects of study.
+After completing the Bachillerato, students may take the university admission exams, known as the "PAU" or "Selectividad", required to enter both public and private universities.

+Bachillerato also gives the option for students to enter higher vocational courses (known as Ciclos Formativos de Grado Superior).
+It is comparable to the French Baccalaureate in France or the International Baccalaureate.

 History

-In Spanish (and Hispano-American) education from the 13th century up to the 17th or 18th century, the term Bachiller referred to the lower grade of university studies, enabling entry to a profession without reaching the higher grades of licenciado or doctorado.
+From the 13th century up to the 17th or 18th century, in Spain (and Hispanic America) the term Bachiller referred to the lower grade of university studies, enabling entry to a profession without reaching the higher grades of licenciado or doctorado.

 Before 1953 in Spain, the term bachillerato covered all of secondary education, which was taken after passing an entrance examination by those students expected to go to university.
 It consisted of seven yearly stages, normally taken between the ages of 10 and 17.
 On completion, students took a State Examination (Examen de Estado).
 From 1949 there was also a vocational or technical version (Bachillerato Laboral).

 In 1953 the bachillerato was divided into two parts: Bachillerato Elemental (elementary) and Bachillerato Superior (higher).
 The first was taken over four years, at ages 10-14, and the second over two years at 15 and 16; each stage terminated with a final examination (Reválida).
 Students who had remained in primary education up to the age of 14, on passing the first-stage Reválida, could still enter the Bachillerato Superior, in which there were two branches: Sciences and Arts.
 Following this, students could take a one-year stage of pre-university studies (Preuniversitario, or "Preu" for short).

 Reforms during the 1970s absorbed the Bachillerato Elemental into the upper stages of the basic education system for 6- to 14-year-olds, and replaced the Bachillerato Superior with a three-year Bachillerato Unificado Polivalente (BUP).
 At the age of 14 a student could now opt to enter the BUP without having to pass a specific test, or could go into vocational training.
 The "Preu" was replaced by a Curso de Orientación Universitaria (COU).

-The introduction under "LOGSE" of compulsory secondary education up to age 16 (Educación Secundaria Obligatoria, ESO) took place during the 1990s.
-The Bachillerato now became a two-year course following the completion of compulsory education, with middle-grade vocational training as an alternative.
+In the 1990s, a huge education system reform took place with the "LOGSE".
+The Bachillerato became a two-year course following the completion of compulsory education (Educación Secundaria Obligatoria, ESO), with middle-grade vocational training as an alternative.
 It had five branches: Arts, Technology, Social Sciences, Health Sciences, and Humanities.
 Further reforms were made under the "LOE" of 2006, and under the "LOMCE" of 2013.